free summer cultural events for chilling out

 Some days you’re in the mood to chill out and not think about anything.
 And sometimes too much stimulation is well, just too much.
 For that day, NYC provides plenty of outdoor opportunities to fulfill that need.

-Stargazing around NYC – The Amateur Astronomers Association of New York host observing sessions around the NYC area.
+Stargazing around NYC – The Amateur Astronomers Association of New York hosts observing sessions around the NYC area.
 Thursday’s July 7th in conjunction with Brooklyn Bridge Park’s free Movies with a View, the AAA will be there from dusk until 10pm.
 Tuesday’s the AAA will be on the Highline.
 Observation sessions are held throughout the year.
 Check out their summer schedule here… http://www.aaa.org/

 Charlie Parker Jazz Festival is a favorite of mine and one we attend every year.
-This year, the weekend of August 24th will be full of jazz musicians who reflect Parker’s music playing Friday night and Saturday afternoon at Marcus Garvey Park and Sunday afternoon at Tompkins Square Park.
+This year, the weekend of August 23rd will be full of jazz musicians who reflect Parker’s music playing Friday night and Saturday afternoon at Marcus Garvey Park and Sunday afternoon at Tompkins Square Park.
 Lay down a blanket, bring a picnic and enjoy your wine and cheese as you listen to some fabulous jazz. http://www.cityparksfoundation.org/calendar/charlie-parker-jazz-festival/

 rivertoriver